Is bankruptcy right for me?

 Making a decision

 I can help you make a more informed decision by letting you know your legal rights.
-I am happy to discuss how a Chapter 7 or a Chapter 13 bankruptcy may help you.
-Please feel free to call my office at 601-853-9966.
+If you live in central Mississippi, I am happy to discuss how a Chapter 7 or a Chapter 13 bankruptcy may help you.